 The police officer also talked to me and I explained to him that Jordan had not done anything to me.
 He also handed me my purse and cleared me from anything.
 He had also interviewed the helpers and I had thanked them.
 They apologized several times for assuming Jordan had done anything wrong.
 Everyone seemed to be surprised that somehow Jordan and I knew each other.

-Right before I was about to get taken away, I told Tanner, “We need to bring Jordan’s wheelchair.”
+Right before I was about to get taken away, I told the EMT, “We need to bring Jordan’s wheelchair.”

 He brought the wheelchair over and stashed it into the ambulance with us.